gantry/docs/pages/01.gantry5/05.advanced/06.php-functions/docs.md

 {% endverbatim %}

-Now you are ready to inject `Mobile_Detect` into gantry by editing the `theme.php` and adding the following simple lines of code at the bottom of the file:
+Now you are ready to inject `Mobile_Detect` into gantry by editing the `theme.php` file and adding the following simple lines of code at the bottom of the file:

 {% verbatim %}